Best Strings for Baritone Uke: A Three-Year Experiment

 I wanted to find out the pros and cons of different brands, materials, and gauges of baritone ukulele strings, so I’ve experimented with four different baritone ukuleles and numerous string sets over the past three years.
 I learned that a good set of strings can completely change the sound and playability of the instrument.

 The four baritone ukes I have are a Lanikai S-B (spruce top, mahogany body), a Kimo custom (sinker redwood top, Claro walnut body), a Mike Pereira Cali (black walnut) and a Fanner electric (Telecaster-style).
-I also have bari re-entrant tuned Kala tenor (TEM mahogany), and one Kala tenor with standard tuning (cedar top ziricote cutaway KA-ZTP-CTG-CE).
+I also have a Kala tenor with standard re-entrant tuning (cedar top ziricote cutaway KA-ZTP-CTG-CE).

 baritone ukulele strings